lv042/Weather-Wizard/docs/improvement.md

 ![Admin page](./images/auth.png)

-After entering the right credentials you will be directed to the admin page:
+After entering the right credentials, you will be directed to the admin page:

 ![Admin page](./images/admin.png)